oliverAnderson18/StockPricePredict/README.md

-# StockPricePredict
+# AssetPricePredict
-ML bot which predicts the price of future stocks.
+ML bot which predicts the price of assets